mtfrigo/raspberrypi3/Hotspots/WiFi/README.md

 # Hotspot

-The following guide aim to configure the Raspiberry Pi as a WiFi Hotspot.
+The following guide aims to configure the Raspberry Pi as a WiFi Hotspot.

 There are two differents approches, the first one the Raspi is connect to the Ethernet as a uplink.
 The second one the Raspi is connected to a wifi.